koenrane/KR-new-site/content/import/overcoming-clinginess-in-impact-measures.md

 ### Example

 ![](https://assets.turntrout.com/static/images/posts/Si3UhUz.avif)

-_Yup, this is about where we're at in alignment research right now._
+Figure: Yup, this is about where we're at in alignment research right now.

 ### Approach